CA-Lab/moral-exchange/README.md

-moral-economy
+moral-exchange
 =============

-Studies on moral economy
+Studies on moral exchange, game-theory and network analysis.